For Successful Leaders… How to Start an Estate Planning Group.

 Sample Meeting Agenda and Activity:

-7:00 AM Chairman arrives, makes sure signs are up (if any), parking is available and doors are open.
+7:00 AM Chair arrives, makes sure signs are up (if any), parking is available and doors are open.
+If Virtual, Chair makes sure that the technology is working and prepares to “open the meeting” at least 15 minutes before the scheduled start.

 8:30 AM End of Activity/Case Study